 Watering in summer and spring

-Water your plant regularly either in the morning or evening.
+Water your plant regularly, either in the morning or evening.
 Do not water at noon.

-Pruning of miniature rose plant
+Pruning of a miniature rose plant

-I don't like pruning much as I love plants and I don't want my plants to be pruned unnecessarily.
-But this time pruning is very essential.
+But for a miniature rose plant, pruning is essential.
 Once you get flowers, wait for your flowers to fall from the stem itself.
-Then cut the stem just from the below of the flower holder.
-If you don't cut the stem, the stem will start dying and it will spread through the stem.
+Then cut the stem just below the flower holder.
+If you don't cut the stem, the stem will start dying, and it will spread through the stem.

 Protect from Extreme Weather